shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ## **Problem Statement**
 ---
 *Note: This project simulates an industry-standard scenario where I am assuming the role of a developer at XYZ Company.
 The LLaMA 3.2 (3B) model has been successfully deployed in production as part of our product.
-However, to better serve our large user base of Kannada speakers, fine-tuning the model on a Kannada-specific dataset has become essential.*
+However, to better serve our large user base of Kannada speakers, fine-tuning the model on a Kannada-specific conversation dataset has become essential.*